mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 It depends on:

 - An _initialization vector_ (IV) uniquely identifying the protocol, the session, and the statement being proven.
-- An _interactive protocol_ supporting a family of statement to be proven.
+- An _interactive protocol_ supporting a family of statements to be proven.
-- A _hash function_ implementing the duplex sponge interface, capable of absorbing inputs incrementally and squeeze variable-length unpredictable messages.
+- A _hash function_ implementing the duplex sponge interface, capable of absorbing inputs incrementally and squeezing variable-length unpredictable messages.
 - A _codec_, which securely remaps prover elements into the base alphabet, and outputs of the duplex sponge into verifier messages (preserving the distribution).

 # The Duplex Sponge Interface